2018 State Election scorecard

 In 2014-16, the Department for Communities and Social Inclusion developed the South Australian Strategy for the Inclusion of LGBTIQ People.

-In 2018, the South Australian Government released The Way Forward: LGBTIQ Report to provide a snapshot of the achievements toward LGBTIQ equality that have occurred since 2014 and outline the South Australian Government’s commitment to continuing to improve outcomes and to address the priority issues identified in partnership with the LGBTIQ community.
+In 2018, the South Australian Government released The Way Forward: LGBTIQ Report to provide a snapshot of the achievements toward LGBTIQA+ equality that have occurred since 2014 and outline the South Australian Government’s commitment to continuing to improve outcomes and to address the priority issues identified in partnership with the LGBTIQ community.

 You can read our response to the Way Forward Report here.

-The Safe Schools Program was a national program running from 2013 to 2017 to support teachers and schools who had been seeking assistance to create a more LGBTIQ+ inclusive environment for students and their families.
+The Safe Schools Program was a national program running from 2013 to 2017 to support teachers and schools who had been seeking assistance to create a more LGBTIQA+ inclusive environment for students and their families.

 In 2015 to 2016 the program was heavily criticised bodies such as The Australian newspaper and The Australian Christian Lobby.
 We wrote to Simon Birmingham, then Minister for Education, to express our thanks for his continued support for the program and express the need for it to continue.
 The Safe Schools Program ceased in 2017.